functionland/docs/docs/release/functionyard/fxblox-app.md

 ## Format Drive

 If you were eager to test out nightly releases on your own, you may have trouble joining the official launch of the testnet.
 This is because the blocks from the temporary chains are incompatible with the official testnet blocks.
-To fix this, you need to clear out all the blocks, easiest way is to format the drive.
+To fix this, you need to erase all previous blocks, easiest way is to format the drive.

 To format your drive:
 1. Click on the `Blox` tab.